Blind Carbon Copy Feature

 - Some viruses harvest email addresses from the To and CC fields.

 - You can also use BCC when the To list is long; recipients don’t have to scroll down to see the message; so BCC can be useful even when there are not privacy issues.

 - You can leave the To field blank.

-- Start your e-mail with a statement of who the recipient group is: “To all Verizon Corporate College students” or “You are receiving this e-mail because you have outstanding library fines”
+- Start your email with a statement of whom the recipient group is: “To all Verizon Corporate College students” or “You are receiving this email because you have outstanding library fines.”